“Jorge is a musician to be reckoned with, not limited to one style. A true world musician, and an asset to any musical situation.”

 — Tom Braxton-Musician, Composer, Producer

 Puerto Rico native Jorge Ginorio is a professional percussionist, educator, clinician, and band leader who specializes in traditional and contemporary applications of the instruments, rhythms, and styles from Africa, the Caribbean, and the Americas.
-Jorge is a graduate of the prestigious University of North Texas in Denton, Texas, and Escuela Nacional de Arte in Havana, Cuba.
+A graduate of the prestigious University of North Texas in Denton, Texas.

 As an educator/clinician, Jorge is extremely active conducting lessons, clinics and workshops.
 He has presented at the Percussive Arts Society International Convention, Texas Music Educators Association Convention, as well as in universities, colleges, and cultural centers.
 Currently, Jorge is integral part of the Dallas/Fort Worth, Texas area musical scene where he performs, records, and teaches.